-Bank Capital Regulation at the Zero Lower Bound
+Bank Capital Regulation in a Zero Interest Environment

 Date Written: February 13, 2018

-How do near-zero interest rates affect bank competition, risk taking and regulation?
-I study these questions in a tractable dynamic general equilibrium model, in which forward-looking banks compete imperfectly for deposit funding, and deposit insurance may induce excessive risk taking.
-The zero lower bound on deposit rates (ZLB) distorts bank competition and boosts risk shifting incentives, particularly if rates are expected to remain near-zero for long.
-At the ZLB, capital regulation becomes a less effective tool to curb risk shifting incentives.
-When banks cannot pass on the cost of capital to depositors, tight capital requirements erode franchise value, countervailing the usual "skin in the game" effect.
-Optimal capital requirements vary with the interest rate cycle, highlighting a novel interaction between monetary and macro-prudential policies.
-Complementing existing regulation with policy tools that subsidize the funding cost of banks may improve welfare at the ZLB.
+How do near-zero interest rates affect bank capital regulation and risk taking?
+I study these questions in a tractable dynamic equilibrium model, in which forward-looking banks compete imperfectly for deposit funding, and deposit insurance may induce excessive risk taking.
+If the zero lower bound on deposit rates (ZLB) binds occasionally, optimal capital requirements vary with the level of interest rates, where low rates motivate weaker requirements despite overall higher risk taking.
+The reason is that the ZLB makes capital regulation less effective in curbing risk shifting incentives, as tight capital requirements erode franchise value when banks cannot pass on the cost of capital to depositors.
+The model thus highlights a novel interaction between monetary and macro-prudential policies, and shows that it may be desirable to complement existing regulation with policy tools that subsidize the funding cost of banks at the ZLB.

 Keywords: Zero lower bound, search for yield, capital regulation, bank competition, risk shifting, franchise value